_

 II _ Du Plomb à l'Or [ Transformer _ Transmettre ]

-the ancient rite called Molybdomancy.
+The ancient rite : Molybdomancy.

-then poured it into a bowl of water.
+Pouring it into a water.

 [ ceramic bowl by artist _Nida Şafak ]

-Second _
+Second rite _ part II

-With family heirlooms used as tools,
+family heirlooms

-golden leaves on a charcoal based glue.
+gold on a charcoal face.

-for the next rituals.
+preparation for the next rituals.

 From the latin Aurum, meaning Shining dawn, gold has shaped and destroyed civilisations.